AliasgarSabunwala/aliasgarsabun/README.md

 - have great leadership qualities and
 - believes in working together by taking everyone together as a team and always there to show up as and when required.

-# On Software Development front
+# Software Development
 ## General-purpose languages
-- I have coding proficiency in General-purpose languages like C, C++, and Java on which I had developed
+- I have coding proficiency in General-purpose languages like C, C++, and Java

 ### General-purpose languages Projects
-- ARLibrary (experiencing library in AR coded in C/C++ and AR),
+- [ARLibrary](https://github.com/AliasgarSabunwala/ARLibrary) (experience library in metaverse uisng AR coded in C/C++ and AR),

 and

-## On Interpreted languages
+## Interpreted languages
-- like Python on which I had made
+- Python 3

 ### Interpreted languages Projects
-- TraceRoute (tracing Any website or IP using OS native commands written in Python 3) project
+- [Trace](https://github.com/AliasgarSabunwala/Trace) (tracing Any website or IP using OS native commands written in Python 3) project

 and

-## On Special-purpose languages
+## Special-purpose languages
-- like Ruby, Golang (Go) on which.
+- Ruby, Golang (Go)

 ## Special-purpose languages Projects
-- I had created a GoAPI (social media API backend in Go)
+- I had created a [GoAPI](https://github.com/AliasgarSabunwala/GoAPI) (social media API backend in Go)

 ## Also, I'm interested in
 - Android Software Development,
 - PWAs and
 - Flutter (which I'm learning right now).

-# On Cloud front
+# Cloud Technologies
 I have knowledge on
 - AWS,
 - GCP,